spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/localization/index.html.md

 ### Translated URL structure

+**Note: In FY23Q3 we began the transition to Smartling as our localization vendor.
+The following sections refer to our existing implementation in the [www-gitlab-com repository](https://gitlab.com/gitlab-com/www-gitlab-com) specifically, which will be replaced by the Smartling implementation in our [Buyer Experience repository](https://gitlab.com/gitlab-com/marketing/digital-experience/buyer-experience).
+The transition to Smartling can be tracked [here](https://gitlab.com/groups/gitlab-com/marketing/digital-experience/-/epics/156).**

 All translated pages live in a sub-folder dedicated to a specific language.
 These sub-folders use [ISO 639-1 codes] (https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 For example, German pages live in the `/de/` sub-folder.

 ### hreflang tagging